aegir-project/documentation/docs/install.md

 An example custom Aegir makefile could look like [this](http://cgit.drupalcode.org/provision/tree/aegir-dev.make).

+##### 7.1.2 Custom Drush

+By default the Aegir Debian package will download the latest stable Drush version as a phar file.

+However, we do make alternative Drush versions available.
+To install the lastest Drush 6 from composer (as we did prior to Aegir 3.3), you can run the following before installing or upgrading the packages:

+    # echo aegir3-provision aegir/drush_version string 6.x | debconf-set-selections

+Likewise, to use the latest dev build of Drush (not recommended), you could run:

+    # echo aegir3-provision aegir/drush_version string unstable | debconf-set-selections

+Or to ignore Drush during upgrades of the Debian package:

+    # echo aegir3-provision aegir/drush_version string ignore | debconf-set-selections

+The ignore option is also useful if your building your own Drush Debian package, like with [drush.deb](https://github.com/ergonlogic/drush.deb)

 ### 8. Troubleshooting the install

 To make the install smoother, the install command is run without much debugging information, which can make diagnostics pretty hard.
 For this, there's a special environment variable you can set that will trigger debugging output.
 Install aegir with this: